arguello/arguello.github.io/_posts/2015-02-10-deploy-a-racket-web-app.md

 I decided to use all those features.

 ####Installing and Configuring nginx
-Installing nginx is as simple as:
+On Ubuntu, installing nginx is as simple as:
 {% highlight bash %}
 sudo apt-get install nginx
 {% endhighlight %}

+*Go to <a href="http://wiki.nginx.org/Install" target="_blank">http://wiki.nginx.org/Install</a> to view instructions for other Operating Systems.*

 And configuring an nginx reverse proxy is as simple as:
 {% highlight nginx %}